charlypro123/MarvelFanApp/README.md

 # MarvelFanApp

-Marvel app created to learn Git, Android and others tools
+This repository has been created with the purpose to learn Git, Android, java and others tools